 Painless Root Canals in Rockville, MD

 Contrary to popular belief, root canals are a routine dental procedure.
 Most patients experience little to no discomfort during treatment.
-The pain that is associated with root canal therapy is actually from the swelling and inflammation caused by the infection inside the pulp chamber of the tooth.
-Once Dr. Sarkarzadeh removes the diseased tissue from the inside of the tooth, most patients will enjoy relief from their pain caused by the infection of the tooth pulp.
+The pain associated with root canal therapy is actually from the swelling and inflammation caused by the infection inside the tooth’s pulp chamber.
+Once Dr. Sarkarzadeh removes the diseased tissue from the inside of the tooth, most patients will enjoy relief from the pain caused by the infection of the tooth pulp.

 When the Pulp Becomes Infected

-Bacteria causing germs can easily make their way into the pulp when a tooth is damaged in some way.
-The damage will expose the pulp making it susceptible to an infection from the bacteria.
-This condition is called pulpitis.
-Pulpitis can be caused by an untreated tooth cavity, trauma to the tooth, or a crack in the tooth.
 It will not be hard to figure out if you have pulpitis or not because it is very painful.
-The only way to get relief from the pain is to have a root canal procedure done.
+The only way to relieve the pain is to have a root canal procedure done.
 If you are experiencing this type of pain, call our office as soon as possible for an appointment.

 Root Canals: What to Expect

 Your dentist can typically complete a root canal procedure in just one visit to our Rockville, MD dentist office.
-We will administer local anesthetic to completely numb the area around the tooth.
+We will administer a local anesthetic to numb the tooth’s area completely.
 Dr. Sarkarzadeh will begin the procedure once you are comfortable.

-In the first step, Dr. Sarkarzadeh will make a tiny hole in the back of the affected tooth to gain access to the pulp chamber.
-Using specialized tools, he will enter the tooth through the small hole, and remove the bacteria and diseased pulp from the interior of the tooth.
-The tooth will be thoroughly cleaned and filled with a biocompatible material called gutta-percha.
-This material will fill the tooth, stabilizing the structure of the tooth and sealing it off from future decay.
+In the first step, Dr. Sarkarzadeh will make a tiny hole in the back of the affected tooth to access the pulp chamber.
+He will use specialized tools to enter the tooth through the small hole and remove the bacteria and diseased pulp from the tooth’s interior.
+The dentist cleans the tooth and fills it with a biocompatible material called gutta-percha.
+This material will fill the tooth, stabilizing its structure and sealing it from future decay.

 The final step of the root canal treatment is a dental crown.
-Since the integrity of the tooth is compromised once the tissue is removed, Dr. Sarkarzadeh recommends dental crowns after root canal therapy to strengthen the tooth and support a more stable bite.
+Once the dentist removes the tissue, the tooth’s integrity is compromised.
+Dr. Sarkarzadeh recommends dental crowns after root canal therapy to strengthen the tooth and support a more stable bite.
 This will help prevent further decay or additional damage to the tooth.
-The dental crown will be colored matched to the surrounding teeth so that it blends in naturally.
+To blend naturally, we color-match the dental crown to the surrounding teeth.
 With a proper oral hygiene routine and regular visits to our Rockville, MD dentist office, the restored tooth can last a lifetime.